Couples may apply for a Florida marriage license

 and is good for a wedding anywhere in the State, regardless of

 licenses must be applied for in person with

-AND groom present.
+BOTH of the prospective couple present.
 Applicants must be 18 years

 of age or older and provide the office with identification containing a photograph